 Margaret Kelly, director of undergraduate studies, is responsible for the direction of the FSOS undergraduate curriculum and can help you progress towards your degree.
 Please email her at firstname.lastname@example.org

-The online Family Social Science Graduate Handbook is your guide to your graduate education.
+If you are a current or prospective MA, MA/PhD and PhD student, the online Family Social Science Graduate Handbook is your guide to your graduate education.

 Learn how FSOS can support financing your graduate education on our Department assistantships, fellowships, and travel funds page.
 You will also find directions and links to college and university funding opportunities there.